-The Company's longer-term objective is to secure one or more strategic partnerships with pharmaceutical companies with major programs in cancer, anti-fungal treatments, and/or neuroprotective measures.
-The Company's immediate focus is to obtain approval from the FDA to carry a lead compound of the LB-100 series into a Phase I clinical trial.
-The Company believes the potent activity of these drugs in combination with standard non-specific chemotherapeutic drugs against a diverse array of common and uncommon cancers of adults and children merits bringing this treatment to patients as rapidly as possible.
-In addition, the demonstration of clinical benefit would be very important to potential investors and to large pharmaceutical companies looking to add an entirely new approach to their anti-cancer drug portfolios.
+The Company's immediate focus has been to obtain allowance from the FDA to carry a lead compound of the LB-100 series into a Phase I clinical trial.
+The Company believes the potent activity of these drugs, in combination with standard non-specific chemotherapeutic drugs against a diverse array of common and uncommon cancers of adults and children, merits bringing this treatment to patients as rapidly as possible.
+The primary goal of a Phase I clinical trial is to demonstrate the safety of administering a new drug to patients at doses expected to result in therapeutic benefit.
+If favorable treatment responses are also noted in the Phase I clinical trial, the Company would expect there to be increased interest by potential investors and by large pharmaceutical companies looking to add an entirely new approach to their anti-cancer drug portfolios.
+However, clinical benefit often is not apparent until a new compound advances to a Phase II clinical trial, which, if warranted, is anticipated to follow the Phase I clinical trial.